Graph Coverage Zones from Points

 • weight_type (Literal['time_min', 'length_meter']) –

-Type of edge weight to use for path calculation:
+Type of edge weight used for path calculation:

 Returns: